Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Promote the Witness
 ~~~~~~~~~~~~~~~~~~~

-Finally and after some time, follow the normal instructions from the `Promoting the New Learner`_ section to
+Finally and after some time, follow the normal instructions from the
+`Promoting the New Learner <clustering.html#promoting-the-new-learner>`__
-promote the witness.
+section to promote the witness.
 If this fails, try again later.

 After a successful promotion, you should be able to check that it is healthy with the ``etcdctl`` client: